basvandenberg/ng-select/README.md

 ```

-With the corresponding event handlers defened in the parent component's class:
+With the corresponding event handlers defined in the parent component's class:

 ```typescript
 onSelectOpened() {